EriksenJ/ra_guide/README.md

 paper/
 ```

 - All components containing code should have at least a `code`, `temp`, and `out` folder.
 For example, assume that the simple project contains a simulation exercise written in R showing the consistency of an econometric estimator.
-The code file outputs the graph `simulate_estimator_consistency_distribution.pdf`.
+The code file outputs the graph `simulate_estimator_consistency_distribution.PDF`.
 The folders could look like

 ```
 consistency_simulation/